iotempire/iotempower/README.rst

 It is based on a multi-layered network architecture.
 This means for this project that each IoT-system (small network of connected sensors and actors) has its own gateway - usually running an MQTT-broker.
-These gateways can be connected to cloud resources, other cloud or Internet based mqtt brokers or interconnected among themselves.
+These gateways can be connected to cloud resources, other cloud or Internet based MQTT brokers or interconnected among themselves.
 Security and privacy can be selectively controlled at each layer border (everywhere, where a gateway connects to layers).